Author Archives: Geoffrey Nathan, Esq

 Misappropriation of funds is a serious crime and means the illegal and intentional use of the funds of another party for one’s own use.
 Misappropriation of funds can be done by a trustee, a public official, an executor of a deceased person’s estate, or any other individual with the responsibility to care for and protect… Read More »

-Revenge porn is officially known under state laws as intentional distribution of non-consensual porn.
-This is a type of online harassment that happens when an ex-partner or a hacker posts sexually explicit images of someone online without their permission.
-This crime has been in the news in recent years related to several celebrities.
-Whether revenge… Read More »
+Revenge porn, officially known under state laws as the intentional distribution of non-consensual porn, is a form of online harassment.
+This crime occurs when an ex-partner or a hacker posts sexually explicit images of someone online without their permission.
+The issue has garnered significant media attention in recent years, particularly involving several celebrities.
+Whether involving… Read More »

 Burglary vs Theft vs Robbery What are Main Differences?